 4B involves a set of questions associated with the stem.
 Students will need to refer to the stem as they prepare to answer the set of questions.
 Students write down responses or attempts at each question.
-Every student in the class must be expected to have a response to each question.
-It is expected and acceptable that students would make errors, which provides teachers with important information concerning students' learning needs.
+It is important that every student in the class is expected to have a response for each question.
+It is expected and acceptable that students would make errors, which provide teachers with important information concerning students' learning needs.
 A critical procedural action here for teachers is the importance of all students starting on the same set of questions, at the same time.